 The WMO X2004 (NOAA04) scale has been designated as the Primary scale of the GAW Programme.
 This scale results in CH4 mole fractions that are a factor of 1.0124 higher than the previous scale (NOAA/CMDL83) used by NOAA/ESRL (Dlugokencky et al., 2005).
+The new WMO X2004A (NOAA04A) scale was updated 7 July 2015.
+Revisions to conversion factors will be small, but must be re-evaluated.
+Until they are revised, use conversion factors for X2004.

-Table 4 summarizes the CH4 standard scales used by laboratories contributing to the WDCGG and lists tentative multiplying conversion factors applied for analysis in this issue of the Data Summary.
+Table 4 summarizes the CH4 standard scales used by

+laboratories contributing to the WDCGG and lists tentative multiplying conversion factors applied for analysis in this issue of the Data Summary.
 The standard is the WMO X2004 scale, and conversion factors were calculated from the results of comparisons with other laboratories performed bilaterally or multilaterally before the establishment of the GAW Standard.